 Centerra owns 100% of the Kumtor gold mine through its wholly owned subsidiary Kumtor Gold Company (KGC).
 Kumtor is located in the Kyrgyz Republic, about 350 kilometres southeast of the capital Bishkek and about 60 kilometres north of the border with the Peoples Republic of China.
-It is the largest gold mine operated in Central Asia by a Western-based company, having produced more than 12.1 million ounces of gold between 1997 and the end of 2018.
+It is the one of the largest gold mines operated in Central Asia by a Western-based company, having produced more than 12.6 million ounces of gold between 1997 and the end of 2019.

 In 2020 Kumtor’s gold production was over 556,000 ounces.